LithoCoders/dailycpp/EffectiveModernC++/chapter1/Item4_Know_how_to_view_deduced_types.md

-# How to view deduced types
+# How to view deduced types ?
-The acutal types deduced by the compiler when using generic code (templates) or auto is not visible to the developer.
+The actual types deduced by the compiler when using generic code (templates) or auto is not visible to the developer.
 But how can we force to see what type the compiler actually choose for us?
 What tool can we use?
 There are three possibilities:

 1. Editors